bhantos/Data-Mining/README.md

 * 11 More neural networks
 * 12 Word embedding, RNNs

-My main project was exploring and analysing a dataset of used cars and predicting prices with Gradient Boosting.
+My main project was exploring and analysing a dataset of used cars and predicting prices with gradient boosting.